Faggot (food): Double meaning

-The use of the word "faggot" has caused misunderstanding due to its American English meaning as a pejorative term for a homosexual man.
+The use of the word "faggot" has caused misunderstanding due to its meaning as a pejorative term for a homosexual man.
 In 2004, a radio commercial for the UK supermarket chain Somerfield, in which a man rejects his wife's suggested dinner saying "I've got nothing against faggots, I just don't fancy them" was found to have been innuendo which breached the Advertising and Sponsorship Code and was banned by the industry regulator Ofcom.

+Additionally, the term caused multiple instances of the scunthorpe problem, where profanity filters erroneously blocked the term regardless of its use in context.
 In November 2013, it was reported that British Facebook users had been blocked temporarily for using the word, in its culinary sense, on the website.
 Facebook said that the word had been misinterpreted.
+In September 2019, a Google Ads advertisement for a British cafe was removed for featuring the term.